PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

         git pull

-2. Simply import content
+2. Import content

         drush dcdi

   This command warns a user about entities in conflict.
   You can use **--verbose** option (**-v**) for more detailed information.
-  We recommend more aggressive way which ensures that all content entities will be synchronized with the source.
+  We recommend a more aggressive way which ensures that all content entities will be synchronized with the source.
 This option also rewrites already created content and updates UUID for core user entity.
 See detailed explanation in the **Important Import rules**.